merijnv/merijnv.github.io/index.md

-First, there is an outlier in the pre-optimized run that I cannot explain.
-I've seen it quite a few times, the run sometimes takes 1.8times longer and requires lots more memory access.
+First, there is an outlier in the pre-optimized runs that I cannot explain.
+I've seen it a few times, the run sometimes takes a lot longer and requires lots more memory accesses.
 Weird.
 The optimized version does not seem to suffer from this.
-If I get round to it, I might try to find the cause: maybe there must be some weird interaction going on between the threads or within the memory management.
+If I get round to it, I might try to find the cause: maybe there is some weird interaction going on between the threads or something happend with memory management.

-By using an object pool for one of the most often created kind of object, the memory pressure becomes lower.
-Not shown in the graph above, but the total time spent in garbage collection drops from 450ms per run to about 50ms.
-Both are low values and all garbage collection runs are fast young generation collections.
+By using an object pool for the most often created objects, the memory pressure becomes lower.
+The total time spent in garbage collection drops from 450ms per run to about 50ms.
+That was not logged for each run and not shown in the table.
+All garbage collection runs are fast young generation collections, in both the optimized and not optimized versions.

-As I hoped, the number of cache misses has become lower, from about 20% in typical runs to about 11%.
+As I hoped, the number of cache misses reduced, from about 20% in typical runs to about 11%.

-The running time has *not* improved.
+However, the running time has *not* improved.
 So despite a reduction in L1 data cache misses, the program still runs about as fast as it did.

-### Other things I tried

-I tried running it with more threads than there are processors, but that did not change anything: this program is clearly CPU bound and memory management on the AMD Ryzen 7 platform is very good at keeping up with our heap allocations.

 ### Conclusion

-At the start of this optimisation research, I formulated the following expected / hoped-for results:
+At the start of this optimisation research I formulated the following expected / hoped-for results:

 #### Expected results
 * Fewer allocations (by a lot)